 Vacant and abandoned properties have negative spillover effects that impact neighboring properties and, when concentrated, entire communities and even cities.
 Research links foreclosed, vacant, and abandoned properties with reduced property values, increased crime, increased risk to public health and welfare, and increased costs for municipal governments.

-Litter and trash on right-of-ways refers to the dumping or disposal of trash, garbage litter, or animals for the purpose of disposal on public property, including on—or alongside—a public road or right-of-way.
-Help keep our roadways clean and safe by disposing of trash in trashcans and recycle bins.
+Help keep our city clean and safe by disposing of trash in trashcans and recycle bins.
 Overgrown grass and weeds that obstruct portions of a public sidewalk, or road are also considered illegal types of blight, in addition to parked and abandoned vehicles.

 For the Anti-Blight Ordinance, click here.